Brown Environmental Leadership Lab (BELL): Rhode Island

 • Sturdy, close-toed walking shoes (no need for hiking boots)

-• Closed-toed water shoes (old tennis shoes, Tevas, Keens or Crocs with a back strap; NOT flip flops)
+• Closed-toed water shoes for wading (old tennis shoes, Tevas, Keens or Crocs with a back strap; NOT flip flops)

 • Any prescribed medications in their original bottle with a copy of the prescription